firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 When I get home, I check my phone again.
 One text message — from Kelly.
 And can you guess what she says?

-Yep."Hey, can we talk in the morning?
+Yep.
+"Hey, can we talk in the morning?
 I can’t do this project alone."
 Smile emoji, smile emoji.
 While I almost died, she had no will to start reading or putting anything together herself?

 Goddamn Kelly Francis.